 Don't do all this by yourself!
 Liaise with colleagues such as others in the church to help you plan your training.
-Remember that you can contact your PDA with questions, comments or observations about this resource or how to use it.
+Remember that you can contact your PDA with questions, comments or observations about this resource or how to use it: you'll find contact details for them in your area team (Oxford, Buckingham, Dorchester or Reading) here.